MS511/surface_enlargement_factor/README.md

-This Python package provides functionality to read and process surface topography data (list or matrix format), compute surface areas (linear or triangular), and optionally remove bending from your data.
+This Python package provides functionality to read and process surface topography data (list or matrix format), compute surface areas (linear or triangular), and optionally remove bending from the data.

 ## Key Features
 - Flexible input (list or matrix)